MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-translation.md

 If text is detected and the target language defined, the text translation model will output the following information:
 - **Text**:  Strings containing the translated text
 - **Detected language**: Script version of the language code (ex.: "en", "fr", "zh_chs", "ru") detected in the source text.
 The model will not detect the source language if it was specified by the user.
-- **Detected language confidence**: Numeric value from 0 to 1 where values close to 1 indicate 100% confidence that the identified source language is true.
-The model will not detect the source language if it was specified by the user.